 Eunice Newton Foote (July 17, 1819 – September 30, 1888) was an American scientist, physicist, inventor, and women’s rights campaigner from Seneca Falls, New York.
 She was the first scientist to theorize that changing the proportion of carbon dioxide in the atmosphere would change its temperature, in her paper Circumstances affecting the heat of the sun’s rays at the American Association for the Advancement of Science conference in 1856.
 Perhaps, because women were not yet allowed to present papers to AAAS at that time, Professor Joseph Henry of the Smithsonian Institution delivered the paper that identified the research as her work.

 In August 2018, the 15 years old Greta Thunberg started protesting for the climate, alone, outside of the parliament building in Stockholm.
 Her action inspired students all over the world to take part in school strikes for the climate, a movement now known internationally as “Fridays for future”.
-Since than she took part in protests across Europe and was invited to speak at multiple climate and economic conferences.
+Since than she has taken part in protests across Europe and was invited to speak at multiple climate and economic conferences.
 In September 2019, at the UN Climate Action Summit in New York, she had a powerful and intensely debated message for the world leaders:

 “This is all wrong.
 I shouldn’t be standing here.
 I should be back in school on the other side of the ocean.
 Yet you all come to me for hope?
 How dare you!
 You have stolen my dreams and my childhood with your empty words.
 And yet I’m one of the lucky ones.
 People are suffering.
 People are dying.
 Entire ecosystems are collapsing.
 We are in the beginning of a mass extinction.
 And all you can talk about is money and fairytales of eternal economic growth.
 How dare you!”